wellspringcp/wellspring/15-torts-and-coordination/15-01-non-compensable-harms.md

 > [Note]: Discuss the fact that some amount of evidence-free speculation of harm must be allowed to the plaintiff, and how to limit this.
 Or perhaps don't allow evidence-free skepticism and an unlimited assumption of guilt on the defendent.
 - To ensure that the mechanism is evidence-based, we may have to reward whistle-blowers with a monetary incentive.
 - To ensure that the mechanism doesn't become a company secret revealer for non-damaging activities, a whistleblower whose disclosure doesn't demonstrate damage caused by a current activity of the defendent which incurs 3rd party damage that is not already ameliorated, is liable to the defendent for damages in "Malicious prosecution" and "sabotage".

+> [Apologia]: This mechanism replaces things like the FDA and EPA with an open process in court which is subject to a jury of peers rather than to the whim of an unelected panel of beaurocrats and the caprice of political unaccountable appointees.
+The solution to this problem was never to create a pantheon of unaccountable 3-letter government agencies.
+It was merely to be innovative and think of how to apply the current private property process to new phenomena.

 > [Apologia]: One of the problems that previous iterations of individualist polities had is that they did not provide a mechanism to extend the principle of non-interference to activities which have the potential to inflict massive future damage individuals who pursue certain activities with (often with a low error rate) high damage downside are not restrained by any means